FAQs

 What types of work samples are acceptable?

-Work samples can be: images, a manuscript (5 pages max), audio recording (5 min max), or short video clips (5 min max).
-If you are unable to edit your audio/video files down to 5 minutes, you will need to provide timestamps for the 5 minute segment that the panel will review.
+If you are unable to edit your audio/video files down to fit the maximum time limit, you will need to provide timestamps for the segment that the panel will review.
 Once you have selected and uploaded your file, an additional metadata field will appear in the application form.
-Please include any timestamps here.
+Please include any timestamps and any additional information here.

 What file types can I upload to my application form?